 Chasteberry (Vitex agnus-castus) is a common herbal remedy used for a variety of women’s health problems.
 Vitex is the name of the largest genus in the Verbenaceae plant family, which includes over 250 species worldwide.
 Vitex agnus-castus is the most common vitex used medicinally.

-The fruit of the Vitex agnus-castus, also called the chaste tree, is known as chasteberry, or monk’s pepper, and it is the part of the plant that is most commonly used as medicine—though other parts of the plant are sometimes used as well.
+The fruit of the Vitex agnus-castus, also called the chaste tree, is known as chasteberry and is the part of the plant that is most commonly used as medicine—though other parts of the plant are sometimes used as well.
 Some of the women’s health problems that chasteberry is used for include:

 - premenstrual syndrome (PMS)